Appu33/Recipe-Project/README.md

-Recipeproject

-🍽️ Firebase Recipe Analytics Pipeline
+RECIPE PROJECT

+🍽️ FIREBASE RECIPE ANALYTICS PIPELINE

 A Complete ETL + Analytics Project Using Firebase Firestore & Python

-📌 Project Overview
+📌 PROJECT OVERVIEW

 This project implements a complete data engineering pipeline that:

-Extracts recipe, user, and interaction data from Firebase Firestore

-Transforms, validates, and normalizes the data using Python

-Loads clean structured data into CSV datasets

-Generates visual and statistical analytics insights
+Extracts recipe, user, and interaction data from Firebase Firestor Transforms, validates, and normalizes the data using Python Loads clean structured data into CSV datasets Generates visual and statistical analytics insights

-This project demonstrates:
+THIS PROJECT DEMONSTRATES:

 🔥 Firebase Database Integration